Jayeshpt/Jayeshpt/README.md

 Machine Leaning Engineer
 ------------------------

-i am a full-time Machine Learning Engineer 👨‍💻 working as a intern at Packapeer Academy since 2022 Oct
+I am a full-time Machine Learning Engineer 👨‍💻 working as a intern at Packapeer Academy since 2022 Oct

 * 🌍  I'm based in India,Kerala
 * ✉️  You can contact me at [jayeshpt2000@gmail.com](mailto:jayeshpt2000@gmail.com)